 Due to the delicate nature of talking about divorce before you’re even married, many engaged couples skip the prenup.

-As with any important legal document, a pre-nup can be drafted well or poorly…and a poorly drafted pre-nup will just throw salt in the wounds of an already stressful divorce.
+A well-drafted prenup can make the divorce process easier, while a poorly drafted one will only throw salt in the wounds of an already stressful divorce.

 The point of a disclosure clause is that it makes both spouses swear that all of their assets, debts and obligations have been disclosed.

 Some couples may choose to extend the reach of the disclosure clause to include things such as future career plans and when and if the couple will have children.

-In some states, a spouse can raise the defense that they did not know of their spouses assets or full condition of the marriage.
+In some states, a spouse can raise the defense that they didn’t know everything about their spouse’s assets or the full conditions of the marriage.

-2. Waiver of Default Rules in the Jurisdiction
+2) Waiver of Default Rules in the Jurisdiction

 Unless the prenup states otherwise, the division of your assets in the event of a divorce will be determined by the state’s default law.

-i.
-Community versus Separate Property Default Rules
+Community vs. Separate Property Default Rules

-Example: Wife earns $100,000 each year of the marriage.
-Husband is a student and has not earned any money during the marriage.
-If they divorce in a community property state, Husband is entitled to $50,000 for
+Example: Mary is married to John for a year.
+Mary earns $100,000 during the year of the marriage and sticks all that money into a bank account.
+John is a student and has not earned any money during the marriage.
+If they divorce in a community property state, John is entitled to $50,000 for

 Under the default law in Virginia, what is “equitable” and “fair” depends on what each spouse contributed to the marriage partnership, whether one spouse was the cause of the split, and whether one spouse would suffer serious financial harm due to the divorce.

-3. Property Division
+3) Property Division